Which of the following is not a functional group commonly found i... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Ethylene group, Hydroxyl group, Carbonyl group, and Amino group.

-Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.
+Understand what a functional group is: In organic chemistry, a functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

+Recognize that 'Protein group' is not a functional group: Proteins are large biomolecules consisting of one or more long chains of amino acid residues, and they are not considered a functional group.

+Compare the options: Carboxyl, amino, and hydroxyl groups are functional groups, while 'protein group' does not fit the definition of a functional group.

-Conclude that the ethylene group is not a functional group commonly found in organic molecules, unlike the hydroxyl, carbonyl, and amino groups.
+Conclude that the 'Protein group' is the correct answer as it is not a functional group commonly found in organic molecules.

 Watch next